 My first contact with the pupils of The Clare School in Norwich was at a Scout camp, when sixth-form pupils were involved in The Duke of Edinburgh Award activities (see Special Children 180).
 I was impressed by how much the pupils were enjoying themselves, and how enthusiastic parents were about the work that goes on in the school.
 Headteacher Nigel Smith described the camp as ‘the tip of the iceberg’, and for 45 minutes he outlined some of the school’s many vocational and extra-curricular activities, and why he thinks they are important.
 We ran out of time, so he invited me to the school for a day.

 The Clare School is the Norfolk county provision for children and young people aged three to 19 years who have physical disabilities.
 Many of the pupils have associated and additional needs, including complex medical needs.
 As Nigel puts it, ‘There are some very ill children in our school.’
-The school is also recognised as a centre of excellence for provision for pupils with sensory impairment.
+The school is also recognized as a center of excellence for provision for pupils with sensory impairment.

 Targeting ASDAN objectives

-All of these activities are brought together in the school’s vocational education programme, based on ASDAN.
-ASDAN is the UK-wide curriculum development organisation and internationally recognised awarding body, offering a wide range of curriculum development programmes.
+All of these activities are brought together in the school’s vocational education program, based on ASDAN.
+ASDAN is the UK-wide curriculum development organization and internationally recognized awarding body, offering a wide range of curriculum development programs.
 I immediately had the impression that what The Clare School offers not only meets ASDAN’s expectations, it exceeds them.
 In particular, the school targets two key ASDAN objectives: ‘to promote the personal and social development of learners through the achievement of the ASDAN awards, so as to enhance their self-esteem, their aspirations and their contribution to the community’ and to blend ‘…activity-based curriculum enrichment with a framework for the development, assessment, and accreditation of key skills and other personal and social skills, with the emphasis on negotiation, cooperation and rewarding achievement.’

 A closer look at two of the school’s activities – ‘the flat’ and ‘gliding club’ – indicates that all of the elements ASDAN looks for are powerfully embedded in the school’s work.
 I had heard about the flat from students at the Scout camp and, though it was officially closed on the day of my visit, staff were very keen to show it in action, and rightly proud of what they and the pupils had achieved.
 The flat is in fact a mobile classroom that has been converted into a café and shop.
 Sixth-form teacher Pat Bagshaw described the inspiration behind the flat’s humble beginnings and its growth to becoming an integral part of the school’s curriculum.